-In the current international market, the going price of ambergris is around $50,000.
+In the current international market, the going price of ambergris is around $50,000, making it one of the most expensive items in the world.
 The substance is illegal to possess and sell in the United States; however, in Yemen, no such law exists.
 The 35 fishermen who found the massive lump of ambergris all split the profits among themselves and distributed some of the wealth among the village.
-Some of the men bought themselves new cars and boats and others spent the money on new homes or on weddings.
+Some of the men bought themselves new cars and boats, while others spent the money on new homes or on weddings.
 One thing is for certain, though.
 All of them are a whole lot richer after this astounding find.

 To understand how these men got so rich off of finding a hunk of whale vomit, let’s take a look at the history, uses, and value of ambergris.

 The name ambergris can be translated to “grey amber” in French because the substance was believed to be a kind of fossilized amber before they discovered that it was actually a product produced by whales.

 Since the 17th century, ambergris has been used for perfumery all over the world.
 From the 18th century to the middle of the 19th century, the whaling industry flourished, and over 50,000 whales (sperm whales included) were killed every year.
 The industry was so lucrative because whalebone, blubber, and ambergris could all fetch very high prices, and a single whale carcass could generate a massive amount of wealth for the crew of a ship.

 So, although ambergris collection does not always require the killing of the whale, more often than not, whalers would kill the whale and collect all of the other valuable products in addition to the ambergris.